ultravideo/uvgRTP/examples/README.md

 ```
 ### Create session

 Next, you will use the context object to create session objects.
 Session object contains all the different media streams you are sending/receiving to/from single IP address.
+Broadcast addresses should also work.
 There are two options fort creating this, Specify only remote address (currently this also binds to ANY with each media_stream):

 ```
 uvgrtp::session *sess = ctx.create_session("10.10.10.1");